 If you would like to practice a Zoom connection, email firstname.lastname@example.org.

 Alcoholics Anonymous (AA) is perhaps the most widely known program for overcoming an addiction or chemical dependency.
 For decades, AA meetings have helped countless men and women begin or continue their pursuit of lifelong recovery.
 These are closed meetings.

+This group is open to anyone with Parkinson’s and to their families.
 Sign up for email updates with further details.
 Contact Jan Cope-Kasten at email@example.com.